dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

 We will use $t$ to denote the state a thread.
 * $t.l$ means accessing $l$ at thread $t$.
 * $t.l ← e$ returns a new state where $l$ has value $e$ and the rest is unchanged.
 * $R$, $W$ are special variables to represent the read and written memory locations.
-They do not occur in the origial program.
+They do not occur in the original program.
-* $i$, $N$ can be access but not written.
+* $i$, $N$ can be accessed but not written.

 __Shadow memory.__
 To simplify the semantics, each thread keeps a local copy of the global memory.